Merry Little Batman

-Merry Little Batman is a 2023 American animated superhero film directed by Mike Roth, and written by Morgan Evans and Jase Ricci, from a story by Evans and Roth, based on DC Comics featuring the characters Batman and his son Damian Wayne.
+Merry Little Batman is a 2023 American animated superhero comedy film directed by Mike Roth, and written by Morgan Evans and Jase Ricci, from a story by Evans and Roth, based on DC Comics featuring the characters Batman and his son Damian Wayne.
 It is the first Amazon MGM Studios animated production that was not produced, distributed through, or owned by Metro-Goldwyn-Mayer.
 The film stars the voices of Yonas Kibreab, Luke Wilson, James Cromwell, and David Hornsby.
 In the film, Damian must foil the Joker's plot to ruin Christmas in Gotham City while his father is away on a mission.

-The film was released on December 8, 2023, on Amazon Prime Video, receiving positive reviews, with praise for the animation, plot-line, and voice performances (including for Kibreab as Damian).
+The film was released on December 8, 2023, on Amazon Prime Video, receiving positive reviews, with praise for its animation, story, and voice performances.
 A television series based on the film, titled Bat-Fam, premiered on November 10, 2025.

 Premise

 After Damian Wayne is left alone in Wayne Manor on Christmas Eve, he transforms himself into "Little Batman" to safeguard his home and the rest of Gotham City from villains during the holiday season.